Celebrating Twelve Years Online

 KEEP THE DESIGN SIMPLE

 For simplicity of construction in metal or plywood, a single chine hull shape is the best choice.
 When using sheet materials, it goes without question that single chine shapes are the least expensive in terms of labor.
-They also yield a fast boat when correctly designed, whether power or sail.
+When correctly designed, a chine hull shape will yield a fast boat whether power or sail.

 KEEP THE BUILDER PRODUCTIVE